Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 This refers both to muscle strength (how heavy an object you can lift) and muscle endurance (how long you can lift it).
 Without exercise, all of us lose muscle mass as we age, which can eventually result in weakness and loss of balance and coordination.
-Because muscle is such active tissue, it also plays an important role in regulating your metabolism, with every pound of muscle burning about 35 to 50 calories a day.
+Because muscle is active tissue, it also plays an important role in regulating your metabolism, with every pound of muscle burning about 7 calories a day.

 In a lab, researchers test your muscle strength and endurance on specialized equipment that looks like an exercise machine at a gym but contains sensors that read how much force your muscles generate as they contract.